Arizona Cardinals vs. Chicago Bears NFL Week 13 Odds, Plays and Insights for December 5, 2021

 Bears stats and trends

-- Chicago has four wins against the spread in 11 games this season.
+- This season, the Bears have just one against the spread win in four games as an underdog of 7 points or more.

-- The Bears have been underdogs by 7.5 points or more three times this season and have not covered the spread once.

-- Chicago's games this season have gone over the total in three out of 12 opportunities (25%).
+- Chicago's games this season have eclipsed the over/under three times in 12 opportunities (25%).

-- Chicago is 4-1 against the spread and 3-2 overall in games when it scores more than 18.4 points.
+- When Chicago scores more than 18.4 points, it is 4-1 against the spread and 3-2 overall.

-- When Chicago amasses more than 317.8 yards, the team is 2-5 against the spread and 2-4 overall.
+- In games that Chicago picks up over 317.8 yards, the team is 2-5 against the spread and 2-4 overall.

-- The Bears have turned the ball over 15 times, four fewer times than the Cardinals have forced turnovers (19).

 Home and road insights

-- At home this season, Chicago has two wins against the spread and is 2-3 overall.
+- Chicago has two wins against the spread, and is 2-3 overall, at home this year.

-- Chicago has hit the over once in five home games this year.
+- Chicago has gone over the total once in five home games this season.

-- The Cardinals are unbeaten ATS (1-0) as 7.5-point favorites or more on the road.
+- The Cardinals are unbeaten ATS (1-0) on the road as 7-point favorites or more.

-- This season, in six away games, Arizona has gone over the total three times.
+- Arizona has hit the over in three of six away games this year.

 Powered by Data Skrive.